tychoprolarper/arise-ye-tarnished/README.md

 ### _"And soon the flames will fade, and only Dark will remain..."_

 ## Brief
 A group dedicated to playing characters from various different FromSoftware games including Demon Souls, Dark Souls, Bloodborne and Elden Ring.
 All of us brought together in Shadow camps for a common purpose: ushering in the Age of Dark.
-You'll have to join to find out what that exactly means.

 ## Goals
 Fostering a more martial culture and a high emphasis on costuming excellence.
 Being available in the camp for escort missions, nearby road patrol and camp defense.